benc-uk/echo-api/README.md

 # Echo API
-Simple dummy API, returns requesting source IP and other debug data Handy for deploying to PaaS services & containers
+Simple dummy API, returns requesting source IP and other debug data.
+Useful for deploying to PaaS services & containers when traffic routing and source IPs might not be easy to ascertain

 # Container